fyr77/ZUGABE/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-## Features
+## About
-- Automatically download required tools and files
-- Use already downloaded files, not requiring another download
-- Guide users through the installation
+This tool automates the install process of thefl0w's h-encore exploit for PS Vita, at least everything that can be done on the PC.
+Since I can't code in C or C++, I was unable to use OpenCMA as a backend, so I used QCMA.
+It's automatically downloaded and does not require to be installed.
+Configuration of QCMA is done via registry edits.
+The application also detects existing QCMA installations and restores the original settings after the exploit was installed.

+**Attention: This tool only supports connection of the PSVita using Wi-Fi!**

 ## Usage
 Download from the releases section, extract it and run the executable.
-It's heavily based on TheFlow's own usage guide, just automating as many things as possible.
-Therefore it should work on all vita systems.
-This tool was tested on a PSVita 1000.

 ## Building
-Visual Studio 2017 Community Edition was tested.
-Might work in other IDEs as well.
+Build using Visual Studio 2017, this was tested.
+Other C# IDEs might work as well.

 ## Todo
-- Automate entering the AID
+- Translations
 - Mac/Linux Compatibilty
-- full Automation without needing qcma
 - Fix bugs (you tell me!)

 ## Thanks
  - thefl0w for h-encore and all their work in the vita scene
  - yifanlu for psvimgtools and all their other work in the vita scene
- - mmozeiko for psvimgtools
+ - mmozeiko for pkg2zip
- - noahc3 for auto-h-encore and therefore showing me how to make ZUGABE better.
+ - noahc3 for auto-h-encore
+ - xxyz for pngshot
  - All the contributors of the vita hacking scene